What is a semla? A simple guide to Sweden’s classic cream bun

 Karla Café is a popular spot for both locals and tourists.
 It is located in the Östermalm district, offers a cozy atmosphere, and is a great place to stop by to have a break.
 The café has a wide range of pastries, sandwiches, and drinks.
 They serve breakfast, lunch, and dinner, and of course also … Read more

 Tössebageriet, or just Tösse as the locals call it, is a traditional Swedish bakery and café that has been open since 1920.
-The bakery has a charming, old-world atmosphere and it prides itself on using traditional recipes and high-quality ingredients, ensuring an authentic taste of Swedish baking.
-They serve a wide variety of Swedish pastries, … Read more
+The bakery is located at Karlaplan in Östermalm and has a charming, old-world atmosphere.
+It prides itself on using traditional recipes and high-quality ingredients, ensuring an authentic taste of Swedish baking.
+They serve … Read more